Skip to main content

 OR

-1. Go to Marketplace > Data Product Graph.
+1. Go to Marketplace > Visual Discovery.
 The graph visualization shows all relationships between the data products published within your organization.

 Marketplace graph